t-katsumura/webassembly-examples-eratosthenes/website/docs/assemblyscript/write-program.md

 ## Build for Test

-Build AssemblyScript to JavaScript and WebAssembly.
+Build AssemblyScript to 'Glue JavaScript' and WebAssembly.
 `asc` command is used here to build which is installed by [assemblyscript](https://github.com/AssemblyScript/assemblyscript).

 ```bash title="build with asc command"
 asc assembly/prime.ts --target release
 ```

+Other asc command options can be found at [Using the compiler](https://www.assemblyscript.org/compiler.html).

-Or, you can use `npm` command.
+Or, you can use `npm`.
-`asbuild:release` wchich runs the same command above is defined in `package.json`.
+`asbuild:release` which runs the same command above defined in `package.json`.

 ```bash title="build with npm command"
 npm run asbuild:release
 ```

-asc command options can be found at [Using the compiler](https://www.assemblyscript.org/compiler.html).
+This generates glue JavaScript and wasm.

+- prime.wasm
+- prime.js

 ## Run and Test

-Now, run the test codes written in `tests/index.js`.
+Now, run the test written in `tests/index.js`.

 ```bash title="run tests"
 node tests